seanwo/how-to/ubuntu-mediabox/setup.md

 _The default user in these examples is called **mediauser** and the machine in these examples is called **mediabox**._

-Install the latest Ubuntu LTS using the "Minimal install option".
+Install the latest Ubuntu LTS using selecting "Normal installation", "Download updates while installing Ubuntu", and "Install third-party software...".

 Set it to not require the user to login on startup.